deepakgupta1/beautiful-jekyll/_posts/2018-08-02-bias-variance.md

 ![bias_variance_plot](../blogs_resources/bias-vs-variance/bis_variance_plots.png)

-Consider the diagram above (taken from [https://www.coursera.org/specializations/deep-learning](Andrew Ng’s deep learning course)).
+Consider the diagram above (taken from [Andrew Ng's Deep Learning Course](https://www.coursera.org/specializations/deep-learning)).
 There are two classes in the data set (represented by O and `X`).
 The blue curve is the trained model’s curve of predictions on the train dataset.